- Family: Osphronemidae

 Bettas tend to be rather resilient fish, but there are several signs of disease that should be watched for.
 For example, if you notice that your fish has decreased appetite, damaged fins (including those that are clamped to its sides), abdominal swelling, or inflamed or discolored scales, you should seek medical treatment immediately.

 Fin rot is one of the most common betta health issues.
 This is evident in the form of frayed or reddened fins and is caused by poor water quality.
 Betta can also develop fungal growths on their scales, which is usually accompanied by eye discoloration.
 This fungus is caused by exposure to other contaminated fish, so quarantining the affected individuals can help.
 Bacterial infections and ich are also common, both of which appear as discoloration and other symptoms like rapid respirations and cloudy eyes.
 Again, quarantine and improving water quality tend to be the two best treatments for these diseases as well.

 Interestingly, betta fish are also prone to constipation.
 You can prevent this by feeding them one cooked pea without its shell about once a week.
 Once you do this, do not feed the betta the next day.
 This will help clear the digestive tract.

 Tips on keeping betta fish in good health

-A healthy fish will be active and alert, consuming food regularly and reacting aggressively only to new or outside stimulus.
+A healthy fish will be active and alert, consuming food regularly and reacting aggressively only to new or outside stimuli.
 To keep your fish healthy, avoid overcrowding and make sure you change your water regularly.
 Proper betta care will lead to minimal health problems in the long run.

 A good way to keep your betta fish healthy is to add a filtration unit.
-You might think that changing your water regularly will keep your betta fish healthy, but this is imply not the case, as you can’t catch all impurities.
+You might think that changing your water regularly will keep your betta fish healthy, but this is simply not the case, as you can’t catch all impurities.
 Many diseases are caused by poor water conditions.